 Product: The model emphasizes that while innovative and evidence-based research is important, it ultimately needs to result in a co-designed translation product that informs policy and/or practice.
-Translation products should lead to changes or recommendations in legal, funding, accountability, feasibility, or implementation mechanisms.
+Translation products – such as briefs, training guides, and videos – should lead to changes or recommendations in legal, funding, accountability, feasibility, or implementation mechanisms.

 EMBEDDED RESEARCH TRANSLATION IN PRACTICE